chbkull/ChromesthesiaSynth/DEVELOPMENT.md

 Found that the [Synthesis Toolkit](https://ccrma.stanford.edu/software/stk/index.html) has an official [open frameworks plugin](https://github.com/Ahbee/ofxStk).
 Going to see if I can get it to work.

 After messing around with it for about a half hour, unable to get it to compile.
 I'll try to play with it a bit more, if not I am going to explore other sound libraries on open frameworks and see if I can get any others to work.

+## 4/15
+Moved back to the base STK library.
+Want to see if I can get anything resembling music to play.

+Update: Was successfully able to get an electric guitar from the examples compiled and playing.
+Going to see if I can make my own example now.